System Imaging Service

 Blaze is a Microsoft Gold Partner and Tier 1 Microsoft CSP Partner.
 We specialise in Microsoft 365 (including Teams and Teams Phone System), in Microsoft On-Premise and Hosted / Cloud Infrastructure, and enable businesses to continue their digital evolution by fully exploiting the latest capabilities of Microsoft products as they evolve.

-Blaze is a Managed Secure Solutions Provider (MSSP) Partner of Fortinet, a global industry leader in the supply of secure networking infrastructure systems.
+Blaze is a Managed Secure Solutions Provider (MSSP) Advanced Partner of Fortinet, a global industry leader in the supply of secure networking infrastructure systems.
 Fortinet are our technology partner of choice when building customer-specific Private SD-WANs.
 A Leader in several of Gartner’s Magic Quadrants, Fortinet equipment combines excellent performance with advanced security features, superb manageability, and excellent Total Cost of Ownership (TCO) per Mbps.

 Veeam is a highly respected leader in cloud-based backup and recovery software, data protection and advanced monitoring in the data centre.
 We have combined Veeam technology with our highly secure Blaze Cloud™ infrastructure to produce BlazeVault™, a highly dependable, secure, and resource-efficient solution which will keep downtime to an absolute minimum in the event of data loss in operational systems or ransomware attack.